leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-60m-Building-a-Report-from-Scratch.md

 **Step 2:** Add input fields for the filter parameters.

 The report filters act as a way to specify which data is being pulled into the report from the data portal by specifying a set of characters that the pulled in data must contain.
 Labeling the filters is important so that the user understands where they can type in the report and have it impact what data is returned.

-So, in cells **B21, B22 and B23**, respectively, type in: **“Company Name:”**, **“Contact Name:”**, and **“Customer ID:”**
+In cells **B21, B22 and B23**, respectively, type in: **“Company Name:”**, **“Contact Name:”**, and **“Customer ID:”**

 ![](/images/L-Dev-Report_from_Scratch/25.png)